BE FAST is an easy way to identify a possible stroke

 - Neurosurgery: We offer complex neurosurgical treatments for ischemic and hemorrhagic stroke.

-- Transfer- If you are a candidate for mechanical thrombectomy or aneurysm repair, transfer to an out of state hospital may be needed.
+- Transfer: If you are a candidate for mechanical thrombectomy or aneurysm repair, transfer to another hospital may be needed.

-- Stroke Rehabilitation- Kalispell Regional Healthcare offers intensive inpatient rehabilitation program right here in Kalispell.
+- Stroke Rehabilitation: Logan Health Inpatient Rehab is CARF certified and offers intensive inpatient rehabilitation program right here in Kalispell.

 - A.L.E.R.T.: Critical care flight and emergency rescue services.